History and Archaeology

 Through the critical study of sources this modules explores the past through various chronological, geographical, cultural, political, economic and social contexts.

-The module comprises four weeks of archaeological fieldwork, to be undertaken on one of the field projects run by the Archaeology Programme, within which the student might be involved in excavation or other field-based tasks.
-Students can expect to learn a variety of essential archaeological field skills, depending on the nature of the project they are participating in.
-This will be followed by a 12 week post-excavation course that will explore methods of archive collation and analysis.
+This module comprises four weeks of fascinating archaeological fieldwork, to be undertaken on one of the field projects run by the Department of Archaeology.
+You will be involved in excavation and other field-based tasks and will develop a variety of essential archaeological field skills, depending on the nature of the project you are working on.

 Theory and Research in Archaeology - 30 credits